 The virtual queue is the sole system for accessing Star Wars: Rise of the Resistance.

-This is a same-day reservation system like FastPass or MaxPass, but it is the exclusive method for experiencing the new attraction, and can only be booked via the Disneyland app.
-It operates independently of FastPass/MaxPass, which means it does not count against those allotments, nor does it cost money to book.
+This is a same-day reservation system like FastPass or MaxPass (both of which are temporarily suspended), but it is the exclusive method for experiencing the new attraction, and can only be booked via the Disneyland app.
 The ride does not have a standby line.

 What are boarding groups for Star Wars: Rise of the Resistance?